 Dairy-Based Coffee Creamer

 To ensure your cup of black coffee has the best flavor possible, try adding some liquid creamer!
 There is nothing better to help get past that bitter taste, especially in gas station coffee that probably isn’t serving a good quality coffee.
+Its one of the few times I use a flavored liquid coffee creamer.

 However, it’s essential you understand its shelf life; while unopened containers can last at room temperature for four days, once opened they should be used within two weeks when refrigerated in a sealed container to prevent harmful bacteria from forming.